g2fly99/votesystem/README.md

 a simple vote system

 # interface
-1. look interface.md
+look interface.md
-2. run

 # how to run ？
-there are 3 way ro start the program:
+there are 3 way to start the program:

 ## dockerfile 1
 1. download Dockerfile